Gwenda Hawk JD

 While in law school, Ms. Hawk served as Senior Articles Editor for the Computer Law Review & Technology Journal and president of the Intellectual Property Organization.
 She interned with the Missouri State Public Defender’s Capital Unit (specifically focused on death penalty appeals cases) and attended the Intellectual Property Summer Institute at the University of New Hampshire School of Law, where she received 40 hours of mediation certification training.
 During her MBA studies, she attended International Summer School in eastern Germany.

+Ms. Hawk worked in contract administration with paralegal responsibilities in the music publishing industry in Nashville, Tennessee.
+She also worked as a legal intern and paralegal for the Recording Industry Association of America, Inc. in Texas and Washington, D.C. and later as a paralegal specialist for the U.S. Department of Commerce before joining the U.S. Copyright Office.
 Ms. Hawk earned a Fellowship with the Leadership Development Program at the United States Library of Congress in 2003.
-Shortly after, she began her own consulting firm focused on intellectual property from her experience working in the music industry in Nashville, Tennessee and the United States Copyright Office in Washington, D.C.
+Shortly after, she began her own consulting firm focused on intellectual property.
 Using her legal and business background, Ms. Hawk has worked in the federal government, health care, library science, and the entertainment industry to develop a diverse experience from which she draws in relating class materials to the real world.
-She has also tutored students in preparation for college and graduate school entrance exams.
+She has also tutored students in preparation for college and graduate school entrance exams, including the LSAT.